Common questions in molecular biology: What is a cell counter called?

 Another type of cell counter is called a time-lapse cytometer.
 Time-lapse cytometers are placed inside a conventional cell culture incubator to facilitate continuous observation of cells.
 Using a combination of time-lapse microscopy, image cytometry, and non-heat-generating light sources such as light-emitting diodes, time-lapse cytometers are used to understand cellular dynamics, especially in experiments where the staining of live cells may affect the results.

 One of the more recent cell counters is called the nCounter® Pro Analysis System.
 Produced by NanoString, it is not technically a cell counter per se, but instead uses DNA barcoded fluorescent probes in a hybridization protocol to examine cell-specific gene expression profiles.
-Based on the resulting gene expression profile, nCounter Pro provides a relative cell abundance score for the predominant cell types in a sample in addition to identifying the genes playing a role in those cells. nCounter Pro can be used on nearly any sample type, from cell lysates to liquid samples to formalin-fixed paraffin embedded (FFPE) tissue samples.
+Based on the gene expression profiling results, nCounter Pro provides a relative cell abundance score for the predominant cell types in a sample in addition to identifying the genes playing a role in those cells. nCounter Pro can be used on nearly any sample type, from cell lysates to liquid samples to FFPE tissue samples.